Shayankhannn/flappy-bird-practice/README.md

-a practice game developed with html css and js pls ignore the naming of files the files are veersions of the game during development
+a practice game developed with html css and js pls ignore the naming of files the files are veersions of the game during development with each versions the code will improve and the game will also improve